chinchalinchin/elara/archive/prompt/content.rst

 You may add new Modes to the Tangential form at your discretion using the Dynamic Adaptation Rule, but you must keep track of any additions you make.

-G. Module: Context (Intialization Keyword: context)
+F. Module: Context (Intialization Keyword: context)

 The section contains details about the Context Module of our Language.
 These rules should only apply if the Context Module is enabled.

 The Context module consists of a single grammatical sign, the Decontextualizer.
 A Decontextualizer is a unique symbol that can be affixed to any part of our language that you believe does not contribute to the overall context of the conversation.
 The Decontextualizer is represented by a tilde, ~.
 The purpose of the Decontextualizer is to serve as a strategic marker in your response, to allow you optimize conversation recall during context pruning.
 The presence of a Decontextualizer indicates that what follows it should be given less importance during context pruning.
 For example, the Responsive form prefaced with a Decontextualizer such as, ~'Today was uneventful.', indicates this form should given priority for deletion during context pruning.

-H. Module: Rhythm Forms (Initialization Keyword: rhythm)
+G. Module: Rhythm Forms (Initialization Keyword: rhythm)

 The section contains details about the Rhythm Module of our Language.
 These rules should only apply if the Rhythm Module is enabled.
 The Rhythm Module is composed of Rhythm grammatical forms.